Film: The Iliad With Zombies

 - The Fighting Narcissist: Achilles himself, on and off the battlefield.

 - Gender Bender: Goes hand in hand with the Economy Cast.
 Achilles, Apollo, Hades, Patrocles, and Diomedes all get this treatment.

-... but with a lot less black people and a lot more spears."
+- MetaphorgottenPatrocles: Basically, this is turning out a lot like To Kill A Mocking Bird... but with a lot less black people and a lot more spears.

 - Neat Freak: Hades can't stand the pile of clothes that Persephone has let pile up.

 - Only Sane Man: Hector, and Odysseus to a lesser extent.

 - Our Vampires Are Different: The vampires are basically people with a taste for blood, who try their best to ham it up.